v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-getdebuginfo-method.md

 ms.assetid: dd31c210-6829-45eb-927e-cc53932638b7
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8737885015055994bff3f6066bccb551f19f74f4
+ms.openlocfilehash: 2b901a3dac499f1ce3f843c59122dd8fd5022147
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777307"
+ms.locfileid: "74427966"
 ---
 # <a name="isymunmanagedwritergetdebuginfo-method"></a>ISymUnmanagedWriter::GetDebugInfo — Metoda
-Zwraca informacje niezbędne do kompilatora zapisać wpis katalogu debugowania w przenośnych nagłówka pliku wykonywalnego (PE).
-Moduł zapisujący symbol wypełni wszystkie pola z wyjątkiem `TimeDateStamp` i `PointerToRawData`.
-(Kompilator jest odpowiedzialny za odpowiednie ustawienie tych dwóch pól).

- Kompilatora powinna wywołać tę metodę, emisji obiektu blob danych do pliku PE, ustawianie `PointerToRawData` pole IMAGE_DEBUG_DIRECTORY polecenie emitowany dane i zapisać IMAGE_DEBUG_DIRECTORY do pliku PE.
-Kompilator należy również ustawić `TimeDateStamp` równą `TimeDateStamp` pliku PE generowane.
+Returns the information necessary for a compiler to write the debug directory entry in the portable executable (PE) file header.
+The symbol writer fills out all fields except for `TimeDateStamp` and `PointerToRawData`.
+(The compiler is responsible for setting these two fields appropriately.)

+ A compiler should call this method, emit the data blob to the PE file, set the `PointerToRawData` field in the IMAGE_DEBUG_DIRECTORY to point to the emitted data, and write the IMAGE_DEBUG_DIRECTORY to the PE file.
+The compiler should also set the `TimeDateStamp` field to equal the `TimeDateStamp` of the PE file being generated.

 ## <a name="syntax"></a>Składnia